Nicolas Fatio de Duillier: Education and patronage

 Zodiacal light in the eastern sky, before dawn twilight.

 Nicolas Fatio received his elementary schooling at the Collège de Genève, proceeding in 1678 to the Académie de Genève (now the University of Geneva), where he remained until 1680.
-At the Academy he came under the influence of the rector, Jean-Robert Chouet, a prominent Cartesian.
+At the Académie he came under the influence of the rector, Jean-Robert Chouet, a prominent Cartesian.
 Before he was eighteen, Fatio wrote to the director of the Paris Observatory, the astronomer Giovanni Domenico Cassini, suggesting a new method of determining the distances to the Sun and Moon from the Earth, as well as an explanation of the form of the rings of Saturn.
-With Chouet's support, Fatio travelled to Paris in the spring of 1682 and was warmly received by Cassini.
+With Chouet's support, Fatio travelled to Paris in the spring of 1682 and was welcomed received by Cassini.

 That same year, Cassini presented his findings on the astronomical phenomenon of zodiacal light.
 Fatio repeated Cassini's observations in Geneva in 1684, and in 1685 he offered an important development of Cassini's theory, which was communicated by Chouet in the March 1685 number of Nouvelles de la république des lettres.
 Fatio's own Lettre à M. Cassini touchant une lumière extraordinaire qui paroît dans le Ciel depuis quelques années ("Letter to Mr. Cassini concerning the extraordinary light that has appeared in the Heavens for some years") was published in Amsterdam in 1686.
 There Fatio correctly explained the zodiacal light as sunlight scattered by an interplanetary dust cloud (the "zodiacal cloud") that straddles the ecliptic plane.

 Fatio then studied the dilatation and contraction of the eye's pupil.
 He described the fibres of the anterior uvea and the choroid in a letter to Edme Mariotte, dated 13 April 1684.
 That same year he published an article in the Journal des sçavans on how to improve the fabrication of lenses for the objectives of telescopes.

 Also in 1684, Fatio met the Piedmontese Count Fenil, who, having offended the Duke of Savoy and the King of France, had taken refuge in the house of Fatio's maternal grandfather in Alsace and then at Duillier.
 Fenil confided to Fatio his plan to stage a raid on the beach at Scheveningen to kidnap the Dutch Prince William of Orange.
 Fenil showed Fatio a letter from the Marquis de Louvois, the French Secretary of State, approving of the kidnapping, offering the king's pardon as recompense for the successful completion of the operation, and enclosing an order for money.
 Fatio betrayed Fenil's plot to Gilbert Burnet, whom he then accompanied to Holland in 1686 to warn Prince William.